jaffaszt/istio101/workshop/exercise-1/README.md

 You must already have a [cluster created](https://cloud.ibm.com/docs/containers?topic=containers-clusters#clusters_standard).
 Your cluster must have **3 or more worker nodes** with at least **4 cores and 16GB RAM**, and run Kubernetes version 1.16 or later.

+## If you use IBM Kubernetes Web Terminal you can skip to last step in exercise-1 to Clone the lab repo

 ## Install IBM Cloud Kubernetes Service command line utilities

 1. Download and install the required CLI tools.